neurodebian/neurodebian/sandbox/GettingStuffPackaged.rst

 redistributed".
 This is probably **wrong**.
 Moreover, we encountered quite a few projects that hadn't picked any license at all.
-If you intend other people to use your tools this is **wrong** too, as no license typically means no permissions at all -- not even download and use.
+If you intend other people to use your tools this is **wrong** too, as no license typically means no permissions at all -- not even to download or to use.

 The package maintainer needs to sort all these things out, needs to make sure that redistribution doesn't impose a legal threat to anyone